Family-Friendly Activities

 Plan your visit

-Jedburgh Castle Jail is easy to access, with free parking available on site, including designated disabled spaces.
-The museum is also accessible by public transport, with a bus stop just a 10-minute walk away.
-Coach tours are welcome.
+Jedburgh Castle Jail is easy to access, with free on-site parking available, including designated spaces for disabled visitors.
+The museum is also well connected by public transport, with a bus stop just a 10-minute walk away, and we are pleased to welcome coach tours.

-The site includes toilets, accessible toilets and baby changing facilities for visitors.
+The site offers a range of facilities to make your visit comfortable, including toilets, accessible toilets and baby changing facilities.
 Assistance dogs are welcome, and a hearing loop is available.

-Please note that disabled access is available on the ground floor only.
+Please note that access to the museum is available on the ground floor, where interactive displays provide insight into the upper floor exhibits.

-We also offer foreign language guides and children’s activity guides, helping visitors of all ages make the most of their experience.
+We also offer a variety of resources to enhance your visit, including foreign language guides and children’s activity guides, making the experience enjoyable for visitors of all ages.

-Jedburgh Castle Jail is licensed as a venue for weddings and civil ceremonies, offering a unique and historic setting for special occasions.
+Jedburgh Castle Jail is licensed for weddings and civil ceremonies, providing a truly unique and historic setting for your special day.

 Entry to Jedburgh Castle Jail is free.
-Donations are encouraged and help us continue to care for this historic site and improve the visitor experience.
+If you enjoy your visit, donations are warmly welcomed and help us care for this historic site and continue to improve the experience for all our visitors.

 Castlegate, Jedburgh,TD8 6QD